Team2556/RobotPythonTraining/why_switch-python.md

 - **Regular Check-ins:**
   - Hold weekly meetings to address challenges, provide additional training, and adjust the plan as needed.
 - **Resource Sharing:**
-  - Create a shared repository of Python resources, including code snippets, tutorials, and documentation, for team members to access anytime.
+  - Develop this repository of Python resources, including code snippets, tutorials, and documentation, for team members to access anytime.
 - **Encouragement and Recognition:**
   - Acknowledge the efforts of team members who are embracing the change and making progress, fostering a positive and supportive environment.